cdisselkoen/llvm-ir/README.md

   [`module.types.named_struct_def()`] to get the definition for any named struct type in the module.
 - The required Rust version increased from 1.36+ to 1.39+.
+  - (Note: 0.7.2 increased the required Rust version again, to 1.43+.)

 [`llvm-sys`]: https://crates.io/crates/llvm-sys
 [`inkwell`]: https://github.com/TheDan64/inkwell